-Those closets full of stuff related to a hobby (biking, kiting, knitting etc.) for which you have no time right now because you have young children or ageing parents to take care of, and that make you feel resentful towards the people who deprive you of it.
+Those closets full of stuff related to a hobby (biking, kiting, knitting, etc.) for which you have no time right now because you have young children or ageing parents to take care of, and that make you feel resentful towards the people who deprive you of it.

-Your children’s toys scattered all over the home that prevent you for socialising at home.
+Your children’s toys scattered all over the home that prevent you from socialising at home.
 Or those they’ve never played with and that have costed you a fair bit of money.
 Both situations potentially creating resentment towards your children.

 A to-do list full of tasks that you haven’t been able to tackle or complete and that make you feel incompetent or lazy.

 The guilt for not setting the right example for your children by being so cluttered and disorganised.

 Mind you, these are not my words, but words that come up during our decluttering sessions with my clients.
 These are words that your mind is telling you when you face your clutter, whether you are conscious of it or not.

 So go around your home now, and face that stuff you’ve been holding onto, and ask yourself deep down how it makes you feel.
 Oh it’s going to bring you a lot of discomfort.
 But sit down with it.
 Because unless you’re true to yourself and ask yourself the hard questions, you’re going to be stuck with the clutter.